PrefectHQ/prefect/docs/ui/cloud-local-environment.md

 When you're in a Prefect Cloud workspace, you can copy the `PREFECT_API_URL` value directly from the page URL.

 In this example, we configured `PREFECT_API_URL` and `PREFECT_API_KEY` in the default profile.
 You can use `prefect profile` CLI commands to create settings profiles for different configurations.
-For example, you could have a "cloud" profile configured to use the Prefect Cloud API URL and API key, and another "local" profile for local development using a local Prefect API server started with `prefect orion start`.
+For example, you could have a "cloud" profile configured to use the Prefect Cloud API URL and API key, and another "local" profile for local development using a local Prefect API server started with `prefect server start`.
 See [Settings](/concepts/settings/) for details.

 !!! note "Environment variables"
     You can also set `PREFECT_API_URL` and `PREFECT_API_KEY` as you would any other environment variable.
 See [Overriding defaults with environment variables](/concepts/settings/#overriding-defaults-with-environment-variables) for more information.